 We offer an interdisciplinary programme to inspire discussions on key themes from our annual series, supported by guest speakers and facilitators.
 In recent years, these have included representatives from Streetwise Opera, Pan Intercultural Arts, Creating Meaning, and the diversity and inclusion consultancy Trustlab, and speakers such as the writer and stand-up comedian AL Kennedy, and the photographer Bill Knight OBE.

 - A Christmas carol service at the Royal Chapel of All Saints, close to Cumberland Lodge

 - A guided winter trail through Windsor Great Park

 - A traditional Christmas dinner, including a visit from Father Christmas

 Room-share accommodation at Cumberland Lodge, and all meals, are provided.

-Details of this conference are released in the summer, on the ‘What’s On’ pages of this website, with information about how to buy tickets.
+Details of this conference are released in the late summer or early autumn, on the ‘What’s On’ pages of this website, with information about how to buy tickets.